mari-tk/chatrix/README.md

 # Chatrix

 Is not a regular chat app.
-Sign up and you'll find out why :) This chat app inclides Sign Up/Sign In functionality, shows online participants in chat, allows participant to send messages in the main chat and each participant has its own unique avatar. (https://robohash.org/)
+Sign up and you'll find out why :) This chat app includes Sign Up/Sign In functionality, shows online participants in chat, allows participants to send messages in the main chat and each participant has its own unique avatar. (https://robohash.org/)

 #Screenshot(s)
 Log In Page